 A closer look at ZocaLoans personal loans

 - There’s a pattern of complaints against ZocaLoans’ parent company.
-The Better Business Bureau has documented more than 90 closed complaints over the past three years against Rosebud Lending.
+The Better Business Bureau has documented more than 100 closed complaints over the past four years against Rosebud Lending.
 You can read a detailed summary of these alleged complaints.

 - You’ll need an active checking account with direct deposit.
 To qualify for a loan with ZocaLoans, your checking account must allow unlimited ACH debits and credits, and you have to be enrolled in direct deposit.

 - ZocaLoans offers a one-time payment extension.
 You can contact ZocaLoans at least two days before your scheduled payment for a one-time payment extension.

 - There’s a three-day “cooling off” period.
 You can’t apply for a new loan immediately after you repay the first one.
 You’ll have to wait three days to reapply.